-The shortlisting panel will decide who to interview on the basis of the information provided in the application form measured against the person profile (or person specification as it is sometimes called) which lists qualities such as skills, knowledge, experience and qualifications which are essential in order to do the job, and those which are desirable.
+The shortlisting panel will decide who to interview on the basis of the information provided in the application form.
+They will measure this against the person profile (sometimes called the person specification) which lists qualities such as skills, knowledge, experience, and qualifications which are essential to do the job, and those which are desirable.
 Your application form should therefore show how closely you can meet the requirements for the job, as set out in the job and person profile.

 If you're submitting an offline application, take a copy of your application before you submit it.

-Make sure you submit your application by the closing date.
+Make sure your application gets to us by the closing date.
 Applications received after the closing date will not normally be considered.

 Check with your referees that they're happy to support your application before you apply.
 If possible, please provide an email address for your referees as this will speed things up if you're successful.

 There are 4 different application forms, depending on the type of job you are applying for.
 Many of our jobs require you to fill in the standard version, but there are some jobs, for example, cleaners, caretakers, catering assistants, care workers, school crossing patrols and road workers for which a shortened form is used.
 Teaching posts also have their own version of the form.
 Most apprenticeships use the apprenticeship form.

 We don't normally accept CVs as we require a fully completed application form.
 If CVs are welcome, this will be clearly indicated in the job advert and you must ensure that your CV contains enough detailed information to demonstrate that you meet the requirements of the role.

 All appointments are subject to medical clearance.
 If you're successful at interview, you'll be asked to complete a confidential medical questionnaire.